Evet in Scrabble and Meaning

 Etymology

-From Ottoman Turkish أوت (evet), from Common Turkic.
+From Ottoman Turkish أوت (evet), from Proto-Common Turkic.
 Cognate with Karakhanid [script needed] (yemet, yes).
 Nişanyan suggest that it may be a doublet of dialectal evet (quickly) and suggests a derivation from Proto-Turkic *ẹ̄b- (to be quick) whence ivmek, however note the mismatch in initial vowels.
 EDAL considers Chuvash аван (avan) to also be a cognate and reconstructs Proto-Turkic *ebe-, however such a root is unattested and usually not reconstructed outside of EDAL.

 Replaced the formerly prevalent ha (yes), now largely limited to dialectal and colloquial use.